-Create a Web Site/Blog or App - (SF275) sf Class 5 Design a simple Web site/ blog for providing information about a topic related to youth using either software programs such as an HTML editor like Microsoft's FrontPage Macromedia's Dreamweaver, and image editor like IrfanView or GIMP OR online using a WIKI such as Google Sites.
+Create a Web Site/Blog or App - (SF275) -Design a simple Web site/ blog for providing information about a topic related to youth.
+Examples include, using either software programs such as an HTML editor like Microsoft's FrontPage or Macromedia's Dreamweaver, and image editor like IrfanView or GIMP OR online using a WIKI such as Google Sites.
 If the Web site, Blog, or App isn't live include all files comprising the Web site, Blog or App should be submitted on a flash drive in a plastic case along with the explanation of why the site was created or may be shared through a hard copy share link or QR code for viewing.
 If developed using a WIKI or other online tool include a link to the website in the explanation of why the site was created.
+Entries should be submitted to Melissa Mracek at mmracek2@unl.edu by July 15th, or videos can be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.
+Exhibitors are encouraged to test their codes or links on several devices to check for appropriate permissions.